 187 Within a year, the cost of the tools included in tuition and fees tripled from \$495 to over \$1,500.
-See 90, 149, 478, 499-504 of documents from the Texas Veterans Commission about the Retail Ready Career Center in response to our public records request, available at: https://vetsedsuccess.org/texas-veterans-commission-tvc-documents-about-the-retail-ready-career-center-in-response-to-our-public-records-request/ request explained that the SAA staffer performing the verification had not gone back far enough and concluded "waiting with my fingers crossed."
+See 90, 149, 478, 499-504 of documents from the Texas Veterans Commission about the Retail Ready Career Center in response to our public records request, available at: https://vetsedsuccess.org/texas-veterans-commission-tvc-documents-about-the-retail-ready-career-center-in-response-to-our-public-records-request/

+- Did the SAA verify that any of the individuals identified as RRCC students attended classes and graduated?
+In confirming that the school met the statutory requirement to be in continuous existence for two years before being allowed to enroll veterans, RRCC provided the names of 24 individuals who allegedly took two or three days of classes sponsored by their employers.
+On August 7, 2014, the day the school was notified it had been approved, the SAA asked for an additional student who had been attending on August 4, 2014.
+The request explained that the SAA staffer performing the verification had not gone back far enough and concluded "waiting with my fingers crossed."
 RRCC responded with information on a student who completed training on August 3, not August 4.
-It is unclear if the SAA verified that any of the students identified by RRCC did in fact attend classes at the school.

-- Self-reported financial information.
+It is unclear if the SAA verified that any of the students identified by RRCC did in fact attend classes at the school. - Self-reported financial information.
 A legitimate business would have financial records, a bank account, tax returns, and perhaps an audited financial statement.
 However, the SAA told the owner that submission of an owner-prepared balance sheet was acceptable.
 189 - Owner was the only instructor when school was approved.
 In response to July 2014 SAA questions about deficiencies in RRCC's application, the owner (Jon Davis) informed the SAA that he was the only instructor.
 This admission should have raised questions about whether RRCC was a legitimate enterprise.
-The SAA accepted the owner's explanation that TWC was in the process of approving additional instructors.
-190 - RRCC attempts to slip new program into its approval package pending with the SAA.
+The SAA accepted the owner's explanation that TWC was in the process of approving additional instructors.190 - RRCC attempts to slip new program into its approval package pending with the SAA.
 On June 26, 2014, TWC sent RRCC an email indicating that the SAA had asked TWC about the school's inclusion in its HVAC application of "an additional program outline in a separate catalogue-type publication" (an 80-hour Computer Repair program) with a notation that this program was regulated by TWC.
 However, as of June 26, no application for this program had been submitted to the TWC.
 Because non-college degree programs must be approved by the TWC before they can be considered for approval by the SAA, the SAA notified RRCC that only the HVAC program was being considered for approval and not the Computer Repair program.
 191 - Recruiting veterans prior to approval.
 Veterans were asking VA to certify enrollment in the HVAC program before it was approved, suggesting that RRCC was recruiting students prior to approval.
 RRCC would have known this was not allowed because it was warned by TWC in June 2014 about soliciting enrollment for its new Computer Repair program before that program was approved.
 The TWC warning pointed out that under Texas Administrative Code such recruiting was considered misrepresentation and would entitle each student to a full refund.
 In addition, an administrative penalty would be assessed on RRCC.
-192 Rather than act on the red flag of veterans' seeking to enroll in the HVAC program before it was approved, the SAA undercut the statutory requirements by informing RRCC that any veterans who enrolled up to one year prior to the SAA's approval could use their benefits even though they had already graduated.
-193 - Abrupt reversal of teaching modalities.
-RRCC's paperwork detailed a plan to devote 80 percent of the program to classroom training and 20 percent to lab work, 194 but this was https://vetsedsuccess.org/texas-veterans-commission-tvc-documents-about-the-retail-ready-career-center-in-response-to-our-public-records-request/, for warning by TWC.
+192 Rather than act on the red flag of veterans' seeking to enroll in the HVAC program before it was approved, the SAA undercut the statutory requirements by informing RRCC that any